 "One of my favorite sunrises from last summer.
 If you ever go to Cloudland Canyon State Park for the waterfalls, be sure to stick around for either a sunset or sunrise at the canyon overlook." - Nate Bowery

 Hunt for treasures at state parks

 Love a treasure hunt?
-Georgia State Park's Parks GeoTour offers 45 caches in 45 state parks, and participants can earn coins in four regions.
-This mystery cache GeoTour offers geocachers of all levels a chance to explore scenery and a variety of terrain across the state, including in the mountains at James H. Floyd State Park (shown above) and on the coast at Crooked River State Park in St. Marys.
+Try geocaching with the Georgia State Parks GeoTour, offering caches in 45 state parks.
+Participants can earn coins in four regions.
+This mystery GeoTour offers geocachers of all levels a chance to explore scenery and history across the state, including in the mountains at James H. Floyd State Park (shown above) and on the coast at Crooked River State Park in St. Marys.
 Download and print a Parks GeoTour Passport before you go.

 Georgia's trails highlight impressive landscapes, fascinating history and native wildlife found across the many regions of the state.
 From mountains and rivers to coastal marshland, Georgia State Parks have more than 600 miles of trails to explore.
 You can find easy strolls and paved trails at parks like General Coffee and Skidaway Island, all the way to challenging backcountry trails at Fort Mountain and Black Rock Mountain.
 Georgia's State Parks also have wheelchair- and stroller-friendly trails, as well as all-terrain wheelchairs.

 Take on a new challenge & become part of a club